 Programs of standardized testing, both individual and group, are used to help students gain new information and insights regarding future career goals.

-COL 101◊, Introduction to College (one credit hour), and COL 102◊, Being Successful in College (three credit hours), are designed to prepare students to meet the challenges of the college experience.
+COL 102◊, Learning Framework for College Success is a three-credit-hour course designed to prepare students to meet the challenges of the college experience.
 CSG 150◊, Career/Life Planning is a one-credit-hour course designed to enhance personal growth and career decision-making skills.
 CSG 296◊, Special Topics in Counseling, is a credit course on selected topics in the areas of counseling and may vary from semester to semester.
 The course may be repeated a maximum of four times when topics are different.
 All of these courses can be used as electives towards graduation.